jefdaj/ortholang-demo/templates/intro.md

 3. Save/download stuff.
 The only rule here is please don't overwrite someone else's script!
    Pick your own unique name.
-   `Download result` always has the latest result, but `Download script` only has the latest version you saved.
+   `Download result` always has the latest result, but `Download script` only has the last version you saved.

 4. Tell me if there's something broken, something you want to see or are confused about, or whatever.
    The site doesn't do any kind of user tracking, so include your name and the error message if applicable.

+## How to use the docs

 The righthand side is documentation.
 It includes lots of code samples.
 There are two types of interactive code blocks: